jgmalcolm/jgmalcolm.github.io/_drafts/top-students.md

 > thing in the world.
 And this I would fight for: the freedom of the mind to
 > take any direction it wishes, undirected.
 And this I must fight against: any
 > idea, religion, or government which limits or destroys the individual."
-> ("East of Eden" p.
-131)
+> -&nbsp;Steinbeck in "East of Eden"

 ## Excuses

-We often look at high achievers and see them as different

-  - they were a Bio major so they've already seen this stuff
-  - all they do is study, so they won't have anything cool on their resume
+We often look at high achievers and see them as different.
+We rationalize why they're doing so well: they were a Bio major so they've already seen this med school stuff before, all they do is study so they won't have anything cool on their resume, they've just got more brains, etc.  These are all excuses.
-  - they're just smarter ("I just wasn't born with brains.")
-  - just a variant on the "victim" mentality
-  - their successes breed confidence, but can also mask insecurity
+Recognize them as such and instead find inspiration.

+## Focus

 - focus --> [intensity][intensity]
   - job=learn  job!="funniest facebook feed", "most pithy tweets", email/texts